 The Way Orijen Makes It’s Food

-A huge difference between Orijen and other brands is that they do not outsource anything.
-The brand makes its own food, only for themself.
+A huge difference between Orijen and other brands is that they outsource nothing.
+Everything is kept in-house.

 This may sound obvious but you would be surprised that many of the mainstream food brands out there, do not make their own food, and in fact, have companies you’ve never heard of make the kibble for them.
 Initially, this doesn’t seem like a big deal, but what happens here is a lack of quality control, and the brands selling you “their” dog food, don’t actually know what’s in it.
 Orijen doesn’t do that.

 They have their own kitchens with their own employees making your dog’s food.

 When they make the formula, at least 50% of everything that’s going into it like the meat, the vegetables, and fruits are all fresh.
-This is very different from how other brands do it, that rely heavily on powdered and dried ingredients.
+This is very different from how other brands do it, which rely heavily on powdered and dried ingredients.

-Because so much of the content is fresh and have their natural juices, Orijen does not add any water to the mix.
+Because so much of the content is fresh and has its natural juices, Orijen does not add any water to the mix.
 Meaning the final product is bursting with concentrated goodness that hasn’t been watered down through necessity.

 They also prepare their food at the lowest temperature possible (90°C) to preserve nutrients, while safely cooking the ingredients properly.